bigicoin/react-mpa/README.md

-## Webpack Simple Server-Side (SSR) Rendered React Multi-Page App (MPA) Example / Starter Framework
+## Server-Side Rendered (SSR) React Multi-Page App (MPA) Starter Framework

-> A minimal example of an app that renders React components on the server and 'inflates' (becomes interactive) on the client.
+> A minimal boilerplate of an app that renders React components on the server and 'inflates' (becomes interactive) on the client.

 #### Motivation (wilsonpage)